 The hostel’s accommodation is in a beautifully converted stone stable, with solar-heated showers, a fully equipped kitchen and a secure bike shed.
 The Tour Of Britain and other cycle events take place in this area.

 LeJoG?
 Is that a designer label for runners?
 No!
 Its the funky portmanteau word to replace the cumbersome Land’s End to John O’Groats cycle route.
-In this age of Branjolina, Brexit and brunch, saying the full name of anything is just too much effort!
-Hence: LeJoG.

 If you’re planning your attack on this 900-odd mile cycling epic, Sparrowhawk Backpackers in Moretonhampstead on Dartmoor is recommended as a second night stop.
 Obviously that’s if you’re going South to North.
 If its your second night after starting out from John O’Groats, you’ve made suspiciously rapid progress and we might have to ask for a urine sample!

 The hostel’s accommodation is in a beautifully converted stone stable, with solar-heated showers, a fully equipped kitchen and a secure bike shed.

 You are more than likely to be tempted to stay longer though.
 Dartmoor has plenty of off-road and on-road cycle routes.
 Moretonhampsetad village is a charming place to explore.
 It has cafes and lively pubs serving great food and beer.
 After a day cycling over open moorland though wooded valleys, you’re likely to welcome these comforts.
 There’s also an art gallery, an open-air heated swimming pool and small independent shops.